inesmargarido/backend-engineering-challenge/README.md

 ## How to test:
 Use an input file like the one on this folder - test.json - and choose a window size.
-To check againsted the expected output in the challenge instructions, use:
+To check against the expected output in the challenge instructions, use:
 ```unbabel_cli test.json 10```

 ## Input format: